doom-neovim/doom-nvim/README.md

     its packages.
   - [The Package Management section][package-management] covers how to install and disable packages.
-  - [This section][common-mistakes] lists some common configuration mistakes new users make when using Doom Nvim.
 - Search the [Doom Nvim's issue tracker](https://github.com/NTBBloodbath/doom-nvim/issues) before opening a new issue to see if your issue was already been reported and to avoid duplicating issues.